frankier/singslurm2/README.md

  * $SBATCH_DEFAULTS: Default arguments to pass to sbatch
  * $NUM_JOBS: Max jobs at the Snakemake level.
 Each may include many SLURM tasks.
 128 by default.

-Its actual arguments will be passed to Snakemake within the container.
+Anything passed as an actual arguments to `run.sh` will be passed to Snakemake within the container.

 If you want to run the control job a cluster node, rather than a login node, just put your environment variable arguments and execution of